Best Van Life Gear at REI

 Eureka Ignite Plus 2-Burner Camp Stove

-Even though I have a small induction stove in the van, I prefer to outdoors as much as possible to have more cooking space, minimize power consumption, and avoid overpowering food smells in the van.
+Even though I have a small induction stove in the van, I prefer to cook outdoors as much as possible to have more cooking space, minimize power consumption, and avoid overpowering food smells in the van.

 I’ve had the Eureka Ignite Plus 2-Burner Camp Stove for several years and highly recommend it.
 It has awesome fine-tune temperature control, is extremely quick to set up, fits two 12″ pans, and easy to clean.